VigneshVSV/VigneshVSV/README.md

 - Remote Start/Stop script automation tool (both PyQt and JavaScript based)
 - Smartphone app to control your things in a generic fashion, kind of like the [helper GUI](https://github.com/VigneshVSV/thing-control-panel)

 These are just a few (there are some more).
-I have decent experience in scientific large system automation due to my work at LMU to carry out these projects with much ease & clarity.
+I have decent experience in scientific large system automation to carry out these projects with much ease & clarity.

 ![Vignesh's GitHub stats](https://github-readme-stats.vercel.app/api?username=vigneshvsv&show_icons=true&theme=transparent&custom_title=stats)